celiacouson/personal_EWC_drafts/drafted signatory rights rulebook.md

 - The Signatory Rights attestation can only be requested by the signatory himself with a presentation of a high level of insurance PID attestation.
 Therefore this attestation can only be issued to a EUDI valid wallet (organizational or natural).

-- The signatory rights attestation can only refer to one Signatory
+- The signatory rights attestation can only refer to one Signatory in the context of this pilot.

 In the EWC pilot context, the Signatory rights attestation can be issued with any identity attestation presentation and either to an organizational wallet or a natural person wallet